 The growth of the UK manufacturing market is due to better quality; more skilled labor; production shifts from low-productivity products to high-productivity products; automation and technology improvements; increased investment in research and development, and a more integrated global economy.

-The British manufacturing industry currently:
+Current British manufacturing industry statistics: